blizzard-gov/m/README.md

 ### WinAPIs: System Efficiency

 By integrating Windows API functions, we seamlessly optimize your system for a performance boost.
 This enhancement resonates across your entire gaming setup, creating a smoother overall experience.

+# Extra Info
+## Were constantly upgrading our software and we're working on better guis and better perfomance and run time on all systems and more features

+# Contact
+For any developer quires or questions. hypersoftwaregroup@proton.me